 I have a picture of my grandfather next to an unnamed admiral looking together at the plaque signifying the end of World War II which would later adorn the U.S.S.
 Missouri.
 I understand my grandfather designed it.
 It marks the location on the great battleship where the signing of the treaty between the Japanese and U.S. occurred on 2 September 1945.

 In my mind, I see General Douglas MacArthur, pipe protruding from under his aviator sunglasses signing that treaty in Tokyo Bay.
-The General MacArthur, who had marched triumphantly back on to the shores of the Philippine islands, as he promised.
+The General MacArthur, who had marched triumphantly back on to the shores of the Philippine islands, as he promis

 Were those images of a true hero or of someone who worked very hard to project an image of a hero?
 Most of us have probably seen the film crew assembled specifically to show him walk ashore.
 There was no enemy fire or danger.
 But it had the look of triumph.